HenkKin/DataAccessClient/README.md

 `EntityTypeBuilder<TEntity> AppendQueryFilter<TEntity>(this EntityTypeBuilder<TEntity> entityTypeBuilder, Expression<Func<TEntity, bool>> expression) where TEntity : class`

-It lives in the namespace `DataAccessClient.EntityFrameworkCore.SqlServer` and class `EntityTypeBuilderExtensions`.
+It lives in the namespace `DataAccessClient.EntityFrameworkCore.Relational` and class `EntityTypeBuilderExtensions`.

 This method concatenates the queryies provided via `AppendQueryFilter(...)`.